fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 {% include alert.html class='danger' title='Weekly reflection' text="
-Even though they are published within a few years of each other, how do the three authors from this week differ in how they define a successful diet?
-How do the authors establish their expertise?
+Even though they are published within a few years of each other, in what ways are they similar and different kinds of texts?
+What are the similarities and differences between how the authors establish their expertise?
 "%}